Franko: The Crazy Revenge: Reception

-The game's release in Poland have garnered quite a lot of hype by the virtue of being one of the earliest commercial Amiga games developed in Poland, and the game's setting in Szczecin have further bolstered the game's appeal.
-Despite the amateurish graphics and the technical issues – most notably the constant and lengthy load times – the Amiga game was widely acclaimed within the polish video game press, with Secret Service magazine awarding it a near perfect score and Top Secret even declaring it 1994 16-bit Game of the Year.
+The game's release in Poland has garnered quite a lot of hype by the virtue of being one of the earliest commercial Amiga games developed in Poland, and the game's setting in Szczecin have further bolstered the game's appeal.
+Despite the amateurish graphics and the technical issues – most notably the constant and lengthy load times – the Amiga game was widely acclaimed within the Polish video game press, with Secret Service magazine awarding it a near perfect score and Top Secret even declaring it 1994 16-bit Game of the Year.
 The game was a commercial hit in Poland – even though the success did not resonate with the publisher – and to this day enjoys a cult following in Poland.

 The DOS version had a more lukewarm reception, with Secret Service especially panning that version in a later issue.
 While the DOS version boasts improved graphics and next-to-nonexistent load times, the redrawn backgrounds were a point of contention among players familiar with the Amiga original, feeling the sparsity of the backgrounds made the game lose its charm.
 The developers of the Amiga game were also critical on the PC port.